-We’re not going to pretend to know what that means, nor do we care.
+I’m not going to pretend to know what that means, nor do I care.
 We keep things casual here, remember?
 The takeaway regarding grain is that it’s virtually non-existent.
-In normal sized 4 x 6 prints it’s impossible to spot any of the grainy stuff, and even with 8×10 enlargements we’re still not sure we’re seeing any grain at all.
-So while grain-lovers might dislike the cleanliness of Portra 400, the vast majority of shooters will love the silky-smooth, deeply colorful images it makes.
+In normal sized 4 x 6 prints it’s impossible to spot any of the grainy stuff, and even 8 x 10 enlargements show no grain.
+So while grain-lovers might dislike the clinical sharpness of Portra 400, many shooters will love the silky-smooth, deeply colorful images it makes.

 Overall tone tends to be on the warmer side of things.
 Understandable, since Portra was intended by Kodak to beautify natural skin tones.
 For wedding photos, fashion shoots, portraitures, and street photography, Portra 400 creates a radiant glow in human subjects.
 Cheeks blush, smiles beam, and we can almost feel the warmth radiating off of bare skin.
 In many of the best Portra compositions, the human subjects seem to leap from the frame, looking as alive as if they were standing in front of us, and it’s difficult to think of a film that captures life in a more stunning cast.

 Shoot one or two stops under and images are still entirely usable.
-And when over-exposing, it’s possible to still make astounding images even four stops over!
-Moreover, Portra makes some of its prettiest shots when overexposed, though we acknowledge that this is a subjective opinion for sure.
-If you’re not sure of your exposure, err on the side of over-exposing and Portra will nearly always reward you (a good rule for any film, really).
+And when over-exposing, it’s possible to still make astounding images even four stops over.
+In fact, Portra makes some of its prettiest shots when overexposed.
+If you’re not sure of your exposure, err on the side of over-exposing and Portra will nearly always reward you (a good rule for any color-negative film, really).

 As for availability, Portra is everywhere (even our local photo lab has some in stock, a pleasant surprise these days).
 It’s also conveniently offered in nearly every current format (35mm, 120/220, 4×5/8×10 sheets).
 Whether you’re shooting a medium format Minolta, a retro point-and-shoot, or a classic German rangefinder, it’s safe to say there’s a Portra for your machine.

 So if you’re looking for a gorgeous color film for prints or digital scans, and if you’re looking for a film that can handle almost any shooting situation without compromising image quality, Portra 400 just may be the film for you.
-It’s purpose-built to make gorgeous images, affordable enough that you won’t be afraid to take a shot, and will happily forgive the learning photographer’s occasional mistake.
+It’s purpose-built to make gorgeous images, and will happily forgive the learning photographer’s occasional mistake.
 If there is a downside it’s that it’s a bit pricey.
 Still, the results are worth the cost.